-Mount Warning, or Wollumbin as it is known by the local Bundjalung people, is a place of spectacular natural beauty and spiritual significance to many.
+Wollumbin is a sacred place to the Bundjalung people, a place of spectacular natural beauty and spiritual significance.

 It is the first place on Australia’s East Coast to see the sunlight each day, making a pre-dawn trek up the mountain a popular ‘bucket list’ activity for many adventurers, photographers and nature-enthusiasts.

 The mountain and its surroundings comprise the World Heritage-listed Wollumbin National Park (formerly known as Mt Warning National Park) and is actually the eroded remnant of an ancient shield volcano.

 The peak is 1,157m above sea level and a return journey from the carpark to the summit and back takes the average person between four and five hours.
 If you’re planning a climb Wollumbin it is currently closed to the public, until further notice.
 Mavis Kitchen is a great place to view mount warning and there are so many great hikes and walks.
 Stop by for breakfast or lunch on your discovery path!